Siege of Albazin: Siege of 1686

 According to one source, the Qing killed Tolbuzin and retook the fort.
 Only 70 of the original defenders remained alive and half of them died to starvation and disease soon after.
 Thereafter, the Kangxi Emperor dispatched a message to Moscow offering trade in return for Russian withdraw from the Amur.

-Another source says that the siege ended after the following peace negotiations between the two sides.
+Another source says that the siege ended following peace overtures by the Russians.
 In October 1686, Russian envoys from Moscow arrived in Beijing seeking peace.
-The Kangxi Emperor sent a messenger to Albazin, arriving in December, and announced the withdrawal from Albazin.
+The Kangxi Emperor sent a messenger to Albazin, arriving in December, and announced a pause to the siege of Albazin.
 Of the 800-900 defenders, only 24 survived.
-They were permitted to leave the fort, buy supplies, and were provided with provisions by the Qing forces.
-The Qing army withdrew and left Albazin the next year.
+They were permitted to leave the fort, buy supplies, and were provided with food and medical aid by the Qing forces.
+According to European sources, the Russians led by Beiton refused the aid offered and instead sent a 16 kg baked pie to the Qing commander as a present.
+Qing sources however say that it was Beiton himself who asked for provisions.
+The man who delivered the provisions returned with a dismal report of the fort's conditions, noting that only 24 Russians still lived and even Beiton himself was sick.
+The Qing army withdrew a distance from Albazin in May 1687 and left Albazin for Qiqihar and Aigun in August 1687.
 The Russians rebuilt their villages and cultivated the fields but were not allowed to hunt because it was viewed as infringing on Chinese sovereignty.
 Albazin was relinquished to the Qing in the Treaty of Nerchinsk of 1689 in return for Russian trading privileges in Beijing.